The following styluses are supported:

-After carefully investigating the effort and considering all ramifications, we have decided to focus on optimizing GoodNotes 5 for the use with first-party stylus technology found in the Apple Pencil, and the Logitech Crayon.
+After carefully investigating the efforts and considering all ramifications, we have decided to focus on optimizing GoodNotes 5 for use with first-party stylus technology found in the Apple Pencil, and the Logitech Crayon.
 We believe that the future of handwriting is on digital devices and a future like this is only possible when hardware and software work seamlessly together .
-As for now, quality without compromises, including low-latency writing and pressure-sensitivity can only be delivered using these first-party styluses.
+As for now, quality without compromise, including low-latency writing and pressure-sensitivity can only be delivered using these first-party styluses.

 Apple is fully committed to this future and almost all iPads released in recent years fully support the Apple Pencil.
-What has been previously reserved for high-end models like the iPad Pro 12.9 and 9.7" inch, is now available for entry-level models like the iPad 6th generation, too.
+What has been previously reserved for high-end models like the iPad Pro 12.9'' and 9.7", is now available for entry-level models like the iPad 6th generation, too.

-We want to express our excuse to those of you who updated from GoodNotes 4, believing their third-party stylus would still work as it used to in our previous version.
-If you haven't used the free upgrade bundle to get GoodNotes 5, we recommend trying to request a refund from Apple and download GoodNotes 4 instead, if you want to continue using your third-party stylus.
+We want to offer our apologies to those of you who updated from GoodNotes 4, believing their third-party stylus would still work as it used to in GoodNotes 4.
+If you missed the free upgrade bundle, we recommend trying to request a refund from Apple and redownloading GoodNotes 4 instead, if you want to continue using your third-party stylus.

-The iPad's screen constantly scans the Apple Pencil's position and is able to distinguish between Pencil, and finger/palm input.
+The iPad screen constantly scans the Apple Pencil's position and is able to distinguish between the Pencil, and finger/palm input.
 This technology is not available to third parties, other than Apple's direct partner Logitech.